 However, this all changed after the United States abandoned the gold standard in 1973 and allowed American citizens to, once again, privately own gold in August 1974.

-However, gold’s growth has been no match for the inflation-adjusted growth of the S&P 500 (with dividends) over the same time period:
+However, gold’s growth has been no match for the inflation-adjusted growth of the S&P 500 (with dividends) from August 1974 to December 2022:

 Who Should Not Invest in Gold?